InmaPH/InmaPH/README.md

 ## Hello World, I am Inma! 👋

-💬 Focused on Power BI, data gathering methods and best practices for quantitative and qualitative analysis.
+💬 Focused on Python, SQL and Power BI.
+Interested in data gathering methods and best practices for quantitative and qualitative analysis.

 💡 A bit about me: I have a background in Criminology and experience as a Project Manager in Cybersecurity.
 Data is my true passion which is why I moved to a Portfolio Analyst position where I could put my data skills into practice.